fabianegli/singlecell_proteomics/README.md

 ## Comments

-The effort to make this repository's code reproducible was carried out on MacOS 11.7.2.
+The effort to make this repository's code reproducible was carried out on MacOS 11.7.2 (MacBook Pro late 2013) and PureOS (Librem 14).
 It has yet to be tested on other platforms.
 `conda-env-for-reproduction-on-MacOS1172.yaml` contains the exported conda environment - this file can be used to set up the environment exactly the same, but it will most probably not work if you use another OS than what generated it.
+Analogously, the `podman-conda-env-export.yaml` is a record ot the conda environment in a container running on PureOS.

 While this repository holds all the information to reproduce the plots, there might still be subtle differences that escaped or that are outside my purview to change.
+The plots also don't exactly match pixel for pixel - there are some matplotlib/seaborn specific settings which could not be reproduced.